Environmental hygiene in healthcare

 Cleaning is a process which intends to physically remove foreign material (for example dust, soil, blood, secretions, excretions and micro-organisms) from a surface or an object through the use of water, detergent and mechanical action (friction).

-The SA Health Cleaning Standard (PDF 573KB) has been developed to establish a state-wide approach to environmental cleaning in South Australian healthcare facilities.
+The SA Health Cleaning Standard (PDF 2MB) has been developed to establish a state-wide approach to environmental cleaning in South Australian healthcare facilities.
 The Standard contains information on various topics such as infectious disease transmission, cleaning chemicals, equipment and techniques, a cleaning schedule, an environmental hygiene program and audit system.
-There are also additional separate appendices:
+There are also additional separate appendices available in the SA Health Cleaning Standard Toolkit as below:

 - Appendix 5 - Risk matrix and classification of functional areas (PDF 465KB)